John Paul Montano

 Co-director of Dialect Revitalization

 John Paul Montano is a second-language speaker of Nishnaabemwin.
 He acquired Nishnaabemwin as an adult outside the traditional arena of the home.
-He has made his acquisition of Nishnaabemwin his top priority over the past thirteen years, committing to the 12,000 hours necessary to obtain high proficiency.
+He has made his acquisition of Nishnaabemwin his top priority over the past 15 years, committing to the 12,000 hours necessary to obtain high proficiency.

 John Paul acquired Nishnaabemwin from a respected Elder, Barbara Nolan, who wholeheartedly embraces the immersion-based transfer of language.
 Barbara, who survived the attempts of cultural genocide by Canada’s residential schools system, has been and remains unwaveringly committed to continue passing-on her language, in her efforts to help ensure the revitalization of Nishnaabemwin.